-These tape drives are designed to operate on an Ultra160 low voltage differential SCSI bus (LVD) with a burst transfer rate of 160 MB/sec.
-The interface is backward compatible with older SCSI technology.
+These tape drives are designed to operate on an Ultra160 low voltage differential (LVD) SCSI bus with a burst transfer rate of 160 MB per second.
+The interface is backward compatible with older SCSI technology

-The tape drives contains a high density, 68-pin, D-Shell (HD-68) connector for attachment to the server.
-The drive supports LVD SCSI cables with HD-68 connectors.
+The tape drive contains a high-density, 68-pin, D-Shell (HD-68) connector for attachment to the system.
+The drive supports LVD SCSI cables with HD-68 connectors